vetolet/sddm-theme-minesddm/README.md

-# minesddm Theme
+# MineSDDM Theme

-minesddm is a custom theme for [SDDM](https://wiki.archlinux.org/title/SDDM) (Simple Desktop Display Manager) inspired by Minecraft’s retro 1.8 version.
+MineSDDM is a custom theme for [SDDM](https://wiki.archlinux.org/title/SDDM) inspired by Minecraft’s retro 1.8 version and by the [Minecraft GRUB Theme](https://github.com/Lxtharia/minegrub-theme) by Lxtharia

 ---